Tumor-homing bacteria: Treatment with live strains of bacteria

-Treatment with Genetically Engineered Bacteria
+Treatment with genetically engineered bacteria

 Tumor homing bacteria can be genetically engineered to enhance their anti-tumor activities and be used to transport therapeutic materials based on medical needs.
 They are usually transformed into a plasmid that contains the specific gene expression of these therapeutic proteins of the bacteria.
-After the plasmid reaches the target site, the protein’s genetic sequence is expressed and the bacteria can have its full biological effect.
+After the plasmid reaches the target site, the protein's genetic sequence is expressed and the bacteria can have its full biological effect.
 Currently, there is no approved treatment with genetically engineered bacteria.
 However, research is being conducted on Listeria and Clostridium as vectors to transport RNAi (suppresses genes) for colon cancer.

-Safety of Bacterial Cancer Therapy
+Safety

-Some active tumor homing bacteria can be harmful to the human body since they produce toxins that disturb the cell cycle which results in altered cell growth and chronic infections.
+Some active tumor-homing bacteria can be harmful to the human body, since they produce toxins that disturb the cell cycle which results in altered cell growth and chronic infections.
 However, many ways to enhance the safety of tumor homing bacteria in the body has been found.
 For example, when the virulent genes of the bacteria are removed by gene targeting, a process where genes are deleted or modified, it can be reduced in pathogenicity (property of causing disease).